 As a result, short form content is increasing in value because consumers want more of it.

 So how can leagues, sports broadcasters and rights holders can make the most of this growth in popularity of short form highlights?

 The value of short-form content is rising

 A recent analyst report found that the value of in-play clips (+76% to $1.7 billion) and short-form highlights (+101% to $3.2 billion) is expected to rise at a faster rate than the value of live rights (+18.7% to $49.1 billion) over the next five years as a direct result of this trend.
-These revenues will be generated by sports rights holders licensing their clips to broadcasters, through agile subscription-based and on-demand media asset management services.
+These revenues will be generated by sports rights holders licensing their clips to broadcasters through subscription-based and on-demand media asset management services.

-The dichotomy at the heart of this is that while live rights currently make up 86% of rights holders’ revenues, the average sports fan is only watching 55% of the total sports content they consume in real time.
+While live rights currently make up 86% of rights holders’ revenues, the average sports fan is only watching 55% of the total sports content they consume in real time.
 According to media analyst firm Two Circles, even that percentage is set to drop to 53% by 2024.

 Digital competition intensifies

 Certainly, part of the boost in value for short form content is changing consumer behaviour.
 While live rights to key sporting events are traditionally the ‘crown jewels’ for a media company, the focus has shifted, resulting in a new set of bidders in the market for short-form content.